camunda-community-hub/camunda-platform-7-keycloak/README.md

 Known limitations:

 *   A strategy to distinguish SYSTEM and WORKFLOW groups is missing.
 Currently only the administrator group is mapped to type SYSTEM.
-*   Some filters are applied on the client side - the REST API does not allow full criteria in all required cases
+*   Some query filters are applied on the client side - the REST API does not allow full criteria search in all required cases
 *   Sort criteria for queries not yet implemented

 ## Prerequisites in your Keycloak realm